-The main demographic assumption used relates to the mortality assumptions.
-These assumptions are based on analysis of the scheme's experience carried out as part of the 2018 actuarial valuation.
+The main demographic assumptions used relate to the mortality assumptions.
+These assumptions are based on analysis of the scheme's experience carried out as part of the 2020 actuarial valuation.
 The mortality assumptions used in these figures are as follows:

-2018 valuation

-Mortality base table Pre-retirement:

-71% of AMC00 (duration 0) for males and 112% of AFC00 (duration 0) for females

-97.6% of SAPS S1NMA "light" for males and 102.7% of RFV00 for females

-Future improvements to

-CMI\2017 with a smoothing parameter of 8.5 and a long term improvement rate of

-1.8% pa for males and 1.6% pa for females mortality
+Mortality base table 2020 valuation 101% of S2PMA "light" for males and 95% of S3PFA for females Future improvements to mortality CMI 2019 with a smoothing parameter of 7.5, an initial addition of 0.5% p.a. and a long-term improvement rate of 1.8% pa for males and 1.6% pa for females